 Best Management Practices Number Title Description Traffic speeds on unpaved roads shall be limited to 15 mph.
 Sandbags or other bank protections shall be installed to prevent silt runoff to roadways.
 Vegetation in disturbed areas shall be replanted as soon as horticulturally appropriate.
 For example, plant material may not be ready as soon as the job is done (e.g. willow cuttings have to be collected during winter dormancy).
 BMP-AQ-3 Incorporate Additional Dust Control Measures, as Appropriate Implement appropriate BAAQMD Optional Control Measures for construction emissions of PM10 at all construction sites.
 BAAQMD Optional Control Measures are strongly encouraged at construction sites that are large in area, located near sensitive receptors, or which for any other reason may warrant additional emissions reductions.
-Current measures stipulated by the BAAQMD CEQA Guidelines include the following (BAAQMD 1999): Install wheel washers for all exiting trucks or wash off the tires or tracks of all trucks and equipment leaving the site.
+Current measures stipulated by the BAAQMD CEQA Guidelines include the following (BAAQMD 1999): 1.
+Install wheel washers for all exiting trucks or wash off the tires or tracks of all trucks and equipment leaving the site.
 Install wind breaks or plant trees/vegetation wind breaks at windward side(s) of construction areas.
 Suspend excavation and grading activity when winds (instantaneous gusts) exceed 25 mph.
 Limit the area subject to excavation, grading, and other construction activity at any one time.
 Tailgates of trucks shall be sealed.
 Trucks shall be brushed down before leaving the site.
 BMP-AQ-4 Avoid Stockpiling Potentially Odorous Materials Some sites will have materials that are rich in organic matter decaying in an anaerobic condition, which generates assorted malodorous gases, such as reduced sulfur compounds.
 These materials will be handled in a manner that avoids impacting sensitive receptors.
 1. Avoid stockpiling potentially odorous materials within 1,000 feet of residential areas or other odor sensitive land uses.
 2. Where appropriate, odorous stockpiles will be disposed of at an appropriate landfill.
 BMP-BI-2 Avoid and Minimize Impacts on Native Aquatic Vertebrates Native aquatic vertebrates (fish, amphibians and reptiles) are important components of stream ecosystems.
 Native aquatic vertebrates may or may not be able to rapidly re-colonize a stream reach if the population is eliminated from that stream reach.
 If native aquatic vertebrates are present when cofferdams, water bypass structures, and silt barriers are to be installed, an evaluation of the stream and the native aquatic vertebrates will be conducted by a qualified biologist.
-The qualified biologist will consider: a.
-Which native aquatic species are present; b.
-The ability of the species to naturally re-colonize the stream reach; c.
-The life stages of the native aquatic vertebrates present; d.
-The flow, depth, topography, substrate, chemistry and temperature of the stream reach; e.
-The flow, depth, topography, substrate, chemistry and temperature of the stream reach; f.
-The likelihood the stream reach will naturally dry up during the work season.
+The qualified biologist will consider: Which native aquatic species are present; The ability of the species to naturally re-colonize the stream reach; The flow, depth, topography, substrate, chemistry and temperature of the stream reach; The feasibility of relocating the aquatic species present; and The likelihood the stream reach will naturally dry up during the work season.